 Pitzer Writing Center Fellows

-- Are Pitzer students who consult with fellow student writers on writing projects across the disciplines
+- Are Pitzer students who consult with student writers on projects across the disciplines.

-- Work an average of 3-10 hours per week
+- Work an average of 50-60 hours per semester, typically in one or two 3-hour shifts per week

-- Serve as leaders of writing on campus with opportunities to become involved in a variety of teaching initiatives
+- Serve as leaders of writing on campus with opportunities to facilitate workshops and present at regional and national conferences